Backlash (2006): Aftermath

 On the May 15 episode of Raw, Rob Van Dam lost the WWE Intercontinental Championship to Shelton Benjamin in a rematch.
 The following week, after John Cena defeated Chris Masters in a singles match, Rob Van Dam came out and informed Cena that he would be cashing in his Money in the Bank contract, that he won at WrestleMania at ECW One Night Stand.
 On the May 29 episode of Raw, Van Dam was selected by ECW Representative Paul Heyman to be drafted from Raw to WWE's new ECW brand.
 At One Night Stand, Cena lost the WWE Championship to Van Dam in an Extreme Rules match.

 Following the aftermath from Backlash, Kane was confronted by an Imposter Kane, who was wearing Kane's old mask and ring attire.
 The Imposter executed a chokeslam on Kane during his match against Shelton Benjamin for the Intercontinental Championship.
 This rivalry lead to a match between the two at Vengeance, in which the real Kane lost to the Imposter.

 The McMahons, along with The Spirit Squad, continued their feud with Shawn Michaels.
 In the weeks that followed, Michaels would get revenge on both the McMahons and the Spirit Squad.
 On the May 22 episode of Raw, however, Michaels was in a 5-on-1 handicap match, and the Spirit Squad members, in storyline, injured Michaels' left knee.
 Triple H, who was included during the rivalry, was ordered by Vince McMahon to "break Michaels' skull", with his signature sledgehammer.
-Triple H failed to do what Mr. McMahon ordered, turned Face and attacked the Spirit Squad.
+Triple H refused to do what Mr. McMahon ordered, turned Face and attacked the Spirit Squad.
 Weeks followed in which Triple H was supposed to become a member of Mr. McMahon's "Kiss My Ass Club".
 Triple H, however, backfired when trying to become a member, when he gave a Pedigree to McMahon and laid him and Shane out in the ring.
 On the June 12 episode of Raw, McMahon booked Triple H in a Handicap Gauntlet match against the Spirit Squad.
 The match saw Michaels return from his storyline injury, which led to Triple H and Michaels reforming their previous wrestling stable D-Generation X. At Vengeance, DX met the Spirit Squad in a 5-on-2 handicap match, which DX won.

 The 2006 Backlash would be the last Backlash to be Raw-exclusive, as following WrestleMania 23 the following year, WWE discontinued brand-exclusive PPVs.